 At any time that we are in a different room to the dog or even when the dog is in the garden, we only need to rattle the tin and call the dog by name to 'come', he will oblige as he knows that it is to his advantage to do so.

-When he comes to the call we can start by giving him a titbit, then gradually give less titbits and more fuss.
+When he comes to the call we can start by giving him a titbit, then gradually give fewer titbits and more fuss.
 Next time just offer fuss as a reward, then over time gradually increase the ratio from one treat in two commands, one in three, one in four and so on, but always drop back to a one to one for a couple of times to reinforce his confidence in the titbit tin.

 As the dog is now coming to us quickly we can introduce the 'sit'.